GTFS: stop_times

-Note that dwell time may be modelled by the difference between the arrival and departure times.
+Note that dwell time may be modeled by the difference between the arrival and departure times.
 However, many agencies do not seem to model dwell time for most stops.

 stops

 The stops table defines the geographic locations of each and every actual stop or station in the transit system as well as, and optionally, some of the amenities associated with those stops.